Information and ideas for Matariki, the Māori New Year, a significant festival that is celebrated throughout Aotearoa New Zealand.

 Here are some simple ideas and activities for celebrating Matariki with friends and whanau:

-Get arty-crafty.
+- Get arty-crafty.
 Māori Art for Kids by Julie Noanoa & Norm Heke is great book from our collection.
 It has 15 fun and easy projects for children aged seven and over.
-It includes poi, masks, weaving and taonga puroro activities.
+It includes poi, masks, weaving and taonga puoro activities.